We are improving UW by forming our union

 How will our supervisory and non-supervisory bargaining units resolve differing concerns?

-The goal is to bargain together over the many issues that we face in common.
+The goal is to bargain together as one bargaining team across from UW over the many issues that we face in common.
 In fact, SEIU 925 Union Members have a long history of bargaining large and comprehensive Collective Bargaining Agreements (CBA) that cover many groups of different workers together.
 Here's a link to the UW Libraries and Press Chapter's Union Contract that we can use as inspiration when we are at the Bargaining Table.

 When issues arise that are unique to one group or the other, we will be able to address those issues separately, either as clauses in our CBA, or as MOUs added after.
 Imagine a Venn diagram with a very large overlap in the middle and narrow crescents on the edges.